htcondor/htcondor/docs/man-pages/condor_now.rst

     Print debugging output.
 Control the verbosity with the environment variables \_CONDOR\_TOOL\_DEBUG, as usual.
  **-name **\ **
-    Specify the scheduler(’s name) and (optionally) the pool to find it in.
+    Specify the scheduler('s name) and (optionally) the pool to find it in.

 General Remarks